aidhayes/418-assignment-3/README.md

 ## Links
 ### Website
 This link should work, I tested it from multiple devices.
-If it does not, please contact me.
+If it does not, let me know.
 ec2-18-212-28-127.compute-1.amazonaws.com:9000

 ## Steps for hosting site on EC2